-SHORELAND PROTECTION ZONE - Encompasses all land within two hundred fifty (250) feet of the reference line of Great and Little Bays, the Oyster River, the Lamprey River, Durham Reservoir, Moat Island Pond, Johnson and Bunker Creeks, and Follett's Brook including the tidal sections of their tributary streams; and within seventy-five (75) feet of all other perennial brooks.
-These water bodies are designated on the Durham Shoreland Protection Zone Overlay Map, which is based on United States Geological Survey quadrangle maps covering the Town of Durham.
+SHORELAND PROTECTION ZONE OVERLAY DISTRICT (SPOD) - Encompasses The Shoreland Protection Overlay District encompasses all land within two hundred fifty (250) feet of the reference line of Great and Little Bays, the Oyster River, the Lamprey River, Durham Reservoir, Moat Island Pond, Johnson and Bunker Creeks, and Follett's Brook including the tidal sections of their tributary streams; and within seventy-five (75) feet of all other perennial brooks streams.
+These water bodies are designated on the Durham Shoreland Protection Zone Overlay District Map, which is based on United States Geological Survey quadrangle maps covering the Town of Durham.

 SHORT-TERM RENTAL - An accessory use to an owner-occupied single-family residence containing, in addition to living accommodations for the owner and the owner's family, not more than three sleeping rooms, for the purpose of providing to the general public, for compensation, lodging, with or without breakfast, for less than thirty consecutive days.
 A short-term rental is not considered a home occupation.
+(See Article XX.)